Md-Solaiman-Ovi/Softnio-Assignment-HTML-VersionL/README.md

-# Running an HTML File with JavaScript from a Folder
+# To Run The Project The Following Guideline

 This guide explains how to run an HTML file with a JavaScript file from a local folder on your computer.

 ## Prerequisites

-1. A text editor or IDE (e.g., VS Code, Sublime Text, or Notepad++)
+1. A text editor or IDE (e.g., VS Code)
 2. A web browser (e.g., Google Chrome, Firefox, or Edge)

 ## Folder Structure